Together-Java/ModernJava/src/hash_maps/put_items.md

 Putting it all together[^getit], we can "put" items into our hash map by following these steps.

-1. Compute the hash code of the item.
+1. Compute the hash code of the key.
 2. Find the bucket that item should go in.
 3. Add the item to the bucket.